 Off-road cycling is probably the best of all for teaching handling.

-- Learning to position your body correctly when climbing transfers directly to wet or green roads in spring or autumn.
+Learning to position your body correctly when climbing transfers directly to wet or green roads in winter or autumn.

 Master all of the above and you’ll never again have to swerve round a pothole or dismount for a kerb.